DAILY SCREENING FOR COVID-19

 We ask that students purchase a binder and writing apparatus to have during each Torah High class and ensure that it is taken home with them at the conclusion of the day.

 Food may not be brought in from outside.
-In the event that food is provided to the students, minimum safe distancing (2 metres) will be maintained.
+When food is provided to the students, minimum safe distancing (2 metres) will be maintained.
+Staff will use gloves when handling any food given to students.

 Students may bring a water bottle from home.
 When drinking, safe distancing (2 metres) must be maintained.